-William Morris had initiated the craft approach to design in the 19th century, but looked backwards romantically to a pre-industrial age.
+WILLIAM MORRIS HAD initiated the craft approach to design in the nineteenth century, but looked backwards romantically to a pre-industrial age.
 The tremendous violence and chaos at the start of the new century asked for innovative solutions.
 Designers responded by accepting industrial technology as here to stay.

 Germany, defeated in World War I, experienced a surge of artistic experimentation in the aftermath.
 The Bauhaus school followed Morris’s argument that form and function should be united in the service of social needs.
 Though apolitical, it would be closed by the Nazis as a centre of communist intellectualism, inadvertently dispersing Bauhaus ideals worldwide.

 Prior to the war, Germany was bent on competition with England, so the groundwork for modernism was already laid in that exploitation of mass production potential was a priority.
 Industrial designers debated practicality versus beauty, and the place of craftsmanship.

 The Bauhaus was born at a time when emotional early-modern expressionism was abandoned in favour of an all-business, practical approach after the defeat on the world stage.
 The art school was founded by architect Walter Gropius who, along with Mies van der Rohe, Le Corbusier, Alvar Aalto and Frank Lloyd Wright, is considered one of the forefathers of modern architecture.

 The school’s influence on the design of the printed page can be best examined in the work of five master artists, versatile like all its teachers.

 Paul Klee had an intuitive understanding of both Einstein’s concept of space and Freud’s idea of the unconscious, space unfolding from a point that moves to form a line which in turn forms a plane that moves to form a volume.
 He wrote, “Art does not reproduce the visible; rather, it makes visible.”